 - Wakanga deals in magic and, uh, lore?
 Yeah… A magic shop, how cute…

 - Zhanti deals in gems, jewelry, clothes and armors.
 I mean, gems and jewelry, that’s fine.
 Clothes and armors?
 Less so.

 The whole concept of richest guys in town are ruling doesn’t hold water.
 Why would the people tolerate the monopolies of the Merchant Princes?
-It would have to be by strength of arms but they don’t seem to have any.
+This would have to be by strength of arms but they don’t seem to have any.
 In fact, we know they can’t even chase a few dozens unimpressive Flaming Fist mercenaries that are encroaching in Chultan territory.

-Okay, let’s reframe this a little:
+Okay, let’s reframe this a little with realpolitik in mind:

 Each have a sphere of influence and none, at the moment, can hope to rule without cooperating with some of the others.
 They exchange favors all the time in order to have the votes of their peers when it counts.

 Already popular when she was a gladiator, she became the de facto leader of the rebels when Port Nyanzaru shook off the Amnians.
 She would have the support of the people if she made a bid to rule the city by herself, but she doesn’t have that kind of ambition.